 How Does The Price Compare?

-They are comparable in price to Omaha Steaks, which isn't something to brag about if you wanted to recommend delicious aged meat that's worth the price.
+They are comparable in price to Omaha Steaks, which isn't something to brag about if you want to recommend absolutely delicious aged meat that's worth the price.
 For the level of quality that we received, we think their prices were a bit too much.
 Yes, you do get a money-back guarantee, and they do an excellent job of honoring it.
 That's a plus.
 But, when you spend a lot of money on meat and steaks, it's nice to know you don't need to call or send a mail to the customer service department for an error or refund.

 Do They Offer Any Guarantees?

-They Kansas City Steaks offers a complete satisfaction guarantee for customers.
+The Kansas City Steaks offers a complete satisfaction guarantee for customers.
 You'll read on the website that if you aren't completely satisfied with your steaks for any reason, you can request a replacement or a refund.
 The nice thing about this is that you have 45 days to claim your purchased item, which is better than companies with similar new guarantees.

 Kansas City Steaks company stands out when it comes to packaging.
 Every order ships in a styrofoam container lined with dry ice.